ioistired/gif-tile/README.md

-# giftile
+# .gif-tile
-giftile tiles a .gif (or any image file, for that matter) for "this .gif dances to anything" goodness.
+.gif-tile tiles a .gif (or any image file, for that matter) for "this .gif dances to anything" goodness.

 This can also loop an audio file; to remove it, just leave the second field blank and click "update".